 Zack put the phone through its paces with his usual range of tests, starting with a scratch test on the screen.
 Unsurprisingly the plastic screen scratches pretty easily, so having a shatterproof display has to be high on your priorities for this phone to work for you.
 Just as David and Ryan found in their time with the device, the video shows that the screen can be scratched with just a fingernail.
 Even though the fingerprint reader was also easily scratched, it still remained fully functional.

 The screen aside, this phone proved to be rather well made.
-The camera module on the back is covered with a more resistant glass panel, and while the aluminum back and sides will scratch fairly easily, it does at least make the phone structurally sound.
-The volume and power buttons are also metal, which is a nice touch, Often costs are cut in this area by using plastic buttons.
+The camera module on the back is covered with a more resistant glass panel, and while the aluminum back and sides will scratch fairly easily, they do at least make the phone structurally sound.
+The volume and power buttons are also metal, which is a nice touch.
+Often costs are cut in this area by using plastic buttons.

 In the all important bend test, which several test subjects have catastrophically failed previously, the Moto Z2 Force showed its strength.
 Bending from the front caused a slight separation of the screen, but bending from the back caused no damage whatsoever.
 It's surely a very well made device.
 Lenovo is clearly very confident about that too, as Zack points out that a 4-year warranty is offered on this device, much longer than you'll find with most other phones.
 Durability is one of the key USPs of a Moto Force phone, so it's good to see that it lives up to that billing in most respects.